rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 #### Bubble, Bubble, AI Ferment and Trouble?

-Over the last several years, the technophilic public's attention and academics have been seized by hyper-competing commercial *generative AI* applications, based on deep artificial neural networks, most recently exemplified by Stability AI's Stable Fusion and Open AI's ChatGPT.
+Over the last several years, the technophilic public's attention and academic artificial intelligence research developers have been seized by hyper-competing commercial *generative AI* applications, based on deep artificial neural networks, most recently exemplified by Stability AI's Stable Fusion and Open AI's ChatGPT.

 There was a *land-rush* of corporations aiming to use online chatbot apps to supplant human employees in public-facing user support positions and others.